 Katie previously worked for eight years as a nurse at University of Minnesota Medical Center – University Campus in both oncology and the medical ICU.
 She has traveled to 20 different countries and participated in many local volunteer programs, such as the Bridge for Youth and Higher Ground.

-- Bachelor of Science in Nursing: University of Wisconsin – Eau Clare
+- B.S.N: University of Wisconsin – Eau Clare

-- Masters of Arts in Nursing with a Transcultural Nursing Emphasis: Augsburg College
+- M.A.N. with a Transcultural Nursing Emphasis: Augsburg College

 - The Development of the Health Commons Model.
 2nd Annual International Public Health Nursing Conference 2011.
 Saint Paul, Minnesota.